spacetime-ecologist/spacetime-ecologists-RTMB/README.md

 ## Chapter 7

-    - `ICAR_covariate_simulation_RTMB.r` does not solve to same jnll as example in book, so may be a bug on my end
     - `Integrated_model.R` TMB model from book does not converge so not yet attempted in RTMB

 ## Chapter 9